Code-Institute-Submissions/Ticketing-Platform-HMTL-and-CSS/docs/README.md

 There was a horizontal scrollbar even though elements were set to 100vw.
 This is because a visual error is caused when the vh is above 100vh.
 Fixed this using overflow-x:hidden.
 Acknowledgement to stackoverflow answer is in the Acknowledgement section.

+Placeholder for input type= "datetimelocal" wouldn't show.
+I used the solution from this answer: https://stackoverflow.com/questions/20321202/not-showing-placeholder-for-input-type-date-field/23683687#23683687 and amended it to work for datetimelocal

 ======

 Version control: